 If you are worried you should contact the service who is supporting you to understand the support available and to discuss your concerns.

 What is the government’s advice for pregnant women?

-Pregnant women are considered to be a vulnerable group, so it’s important that you follow the government advice on coronavirus.
+Pregnant women have been included in the list of people at moderate risk (clinically vulnerable), so it’s important that you follow the government advice on coronavirus.

 Follow the hygiene advice

 There are general principles you can follow to help prevent the spread of respiratory viruses such as COVID-19, including: